naveedalirehmani/Obsidian/Next.js.md

 3. The HTML, CSS, and JavaScript for the page are sent to the client.
 4. A non-interactive user interface is shown using the generated HTML, and CSS.
 5. Finally, React [hydrates](https://react.dev/reference/react-dom/client/hydrateRoot#hydrating-server-rendered-html) the user interface to make it interactive.==

+#### Server actions.

+In Next.js, we can utilize server components to execute application logic on the server.
+For instance, if you wish to submit form data to a backend API, traditionally, you'd need to convert a server component into a client component to employ React hooks.
+However, a new approach allows us to create functions with a `use server` directive placed at the top.
+These functions, referred to as server actions, are executed on the server.
+While you can also employ server actions in client components, you'd need to export the server action to its own module for this purpose.

+you can use tags on fetch calls to refetch them in next.js or you can revalidate by route path.

+---